 Notes: For a different flavor, substitute mustard seed, coconut, or sesame oil in place of the olive oil.
 To crush peanuts, pound gently in a mortar and pestle or crush by pressing under a skillet.

-- 1/2 small head cabbage, finely chopped or grated on the large hole of a box grater
+1/2 small head cabbage, finely chopped or grated on the large hole of a box grate

 Heat oil in a non-stick skillet over medium heat until shimmering.
 Step back and add the mustard seeds.
 Let them splutter.
 Add the Serrano chilli and stir until fragrant, about 30 seconds.
 Add curry leaves (if using) and allow them to sputter, about 30 seconds.
 Transfer infused oil to a small bowl to cool.